nik21hil/adclarity-ai/README.md

-# AdClarity AI
+# 🧠 AdClarity AI

-> ✨ Understand why you’re seeing online ads — powered by LLMs.
+> Understand why you’re seeing online ads, powered by LLMs.

 ---

-## 🧠 Project Summary
+## ✨ Project Summary

 **AdClarity AI** is a lightweight Chrome extension that explains why a user is seeing a specific ad on platforms like LinkedIn.
-By analyzing ad copy and context, it uses large language models (LLMs) to infer likely targeting logic and advertiser intent — giving users transparent insights into their online ad experience.
+By analyzing ad copy and context, it uses large language models (LLMs) to infer likely targeting logic and advertiser intent, giving users transparent insights into their online ad experience.

 ---